Contact: Bernadette Roche, Associate Professor of Biology

 - Demonstrate the ability to use speech and writing effectively and persuasively to address environmental issues and propose effective solutions to environmental problems.

-- Be models for environmental justice education, through teaching, scholarship, and community outreach, with special emphasis on working in solidarity with the poor and racil minorities to prevent environmental degradation and address environmental injustices.
+- Be models for environmental justice education, through teaching, scholarship, and community outreach, with special emphasis on working in solidarity with the poor to prevent environmental degradation.

-BL 111 - Environmental Biology , BL 201 - Ecology, Evolution, and Biodiversity , or CH 114 - Global Environment .
+BL 111 - Environmental Biology or CH 114 - Global Environment .
 This course will provide students with a basic introduction to environmental science, with an emphasis on earth science and the processes that contribute to the development and maintenance of biodiversity.
 Course topics include biogeochemical cycles, energy transformations, global climate, pollution, water resources, agriculture, population and community ecology, agriculture, forestry and fisheries, invasive species, biodiversity, ecosystem services, human population growth, human health and sustainability.
 Emphasis will be placed on human impacts and the diverse interdisciplinary nature of environmental studies.

-The Environmental Studies Experience course is a research or internship experience approved by the director of the environmental studies.
-The capstone experience is typically completed during the senior year, so students should identify an appropriate internship or research project, secure a faculty sponsor, and obtain approval of the environmental studies minor director by the end of junior year.
+One Capstone Experience Course, a research or internship experience approved by the director of the environmental studies, and is chosen from the following list.
+The capstone experience is typically completed during the senior year, so students should identify an appropriate internship or research project, secure a faculty sponsor, and obtain approval of the director of environmental studies by the end of junior year.

-Five electives from the approved list of courses.
+Five electives, with no more than one at the 100-level, and at least two at the 300-level or higher, from the approved list of courses.
 The following restrictions apply:

-- No more than two of the five electives may come from any one department (e.g., biology, economics, history).
+- No more than three of the five electives may come from any one academic area of study (e.g., natural sciences, social sciences, humanities, business).

 - Only one course may count for both the Environmental and Sustainability Studies Minor and either a major or another minor.